Tagirijus/midicuer/readme.md

 --------------
 The film composer gets a movie scene.
 This scene has important things happening at an exact timecode.
 For example the screen is black and at timecode 00:10:000 (format is MM:SS:d) the first picture appears and the music has to start here.
 At 00:13:276 maybe an explosion happens and the music has to increase its tempo and get very action like.
 At 00:30:754 everything gets calm again and the music has to slow down as well.

 With these so called cue points the composer has to find the best tempo and compose the music so that it fits to the scene, of course.
 Unfortunately music is build up in beats and bars which have different lengths depending on the tempo.
-Some music softare sequencers have already tools which let the composer chose on which timecode which bar will be.
+Some music software sequencers have already tools which let the composer chose on which timecode which bar will be.
 Unluckily not all sequencers.
 This is where this tools comes in.

 2. The idea
 -----------
 The idea is that the user gives the program all mandatory cue points (the timecode points) as an input.
 Then he can chose on which cuepoint whether the bar shall be calculated according to the given tempo or the tempo, which is needed to reach the bar, the user chose.
 After that the program exports a midifile (*.mid) which contains the cuepoints as a single note and the overall tempochanges as a tempo automation.
-Ever host should be able to import this midi file or just the tempo automation if wished.
+Every host should be able to import this midi file or just the tempo automation if wished.

 3. The usage
 ------------
-According to the upper example the usage of the program could be like this:
+According to the upper example the usage of the program could be like this (by the way: typing 'h' or 'help' shows possible commands):

 First we have to add the very first cuepoint at 00:00:000: